Can Rangers catch Celtic in Scottish Premiership title race?

-A look at the battle for Scotland's top spot, including the key fixtures ahead, the thoughts of Sky Sports' Kris Boyd and Chris Sutton, plus much more
+A look at the battle for Scotland's top spot, including the key fixtures ahead, plus much more; watch Rangers vs Kilmarnock on Sunday, kick-off 1pm, followed by Celtic vs Rangers on May 11, kick-off 12.30pm - both live on Sky Sports

-A 3-3 draw between the teams at Ibrox, followed by Rangers losing at Ross County and drawing in Dundee, mean Brendan Rodgers' side are now three points clear at the summit with four games to go.
+With the post-split fixtures under way, next up Celtic host Hearts on Saturday, while Rangers take on Kilmarnock at Ibrox on Sunday - live on Sky Sports.

-Rangers beat St Mirren 2-1 before Celtic won by the same score at Dundee on Sunday.
-There is now another round of games to follow before the two teams meet once again at Celtic Park on May 11.
+It all comes to a dramatic conclusion on May 18 when one of the two clubs will be presented with the trophy.
+Celtic are at home to St Mirren while Rangers are at Hearts.

 During parts of this campaign, it really has been impossible to call.
-However, with just five games to go, Celtic are in the driving seat.
+However, with just four games to go, Celtic are in the driving seat.

 As well as leading their rivals by three points - they will also have home advantage when the teams meet for the final time in the league this season on May 11 - live on Sky Sports.